TheGreatBabushka/TheGreatBabushka/README.md

 If I want to edit this page, I can easily use [this link](https://github.com/TheGreatBabushka/TheGreatBabushka/edit/main/README.md).

-Alsom whenever someone commits to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild all of the pages in my site, from the content in your Markdown files.
-Pretty cool, huh?
+Also, whenever someone commits to this repository, GitHub Pages will automatically rebuild all of the pages in my site.

+Pretty cool, _huh_?

 ### Markdown